ofajardo/pyreadr/README.md

 * R integers are 32 bit.
 Therefore python 64 bit integer have to be promoted to numeric in order to fit.

-* A pandas column containing only missing values is transformed to logical, following R's behavior.
+* A column containing only missing values is transformed to logical, following R's behavior.

 * librdata writes Numeric missing values as NaN instead of NA.
-In pandas we only have np.nan both as NaN and missing value representation, and it will always be written as NaN in R.

 ## Known limitations

-* POSIXct and POSIXlt objects in R are stored internally as UTC timestamps and may have in addition time zone information. librdata does not return time zone information and thefore the display of the tiemstamps in R and in pandas may differ.
+* POSIXct and POSIXlt objects in R are stored internally as UTC timestamps and may have in addition time zone information. librdata does not return time zone information and therefore the display of the timestamps in R and in python may differ.

 * Librdata reads arrays with a maximum of 3 dimensions.
 If more dimensions are present you will get an error.
 Please submit an issue if this is the case.